Pronunciation: zoe NIS a mide

 - symptoms of a blood cell disorder --fever, chills, body aches, flu symptoms, sores in your mouth and throat;

-- symptoms of a kidney stone --severe pain in your stomach or lower back, blood in your urine;
+- signs of a kidney stone --pain in your side or lower back, blood in your urine, stomach pain, painful or difficult urination; or

 - severe skin reaction --fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.